Board of Directors

 Tia Sirmans has more than 15 years of Human Resources professional experience.
 Specializing as Generalist, she has a Master’s Degree in Organization Development.
 She has worked in the telecommunication industry, financial, manufacturing and government contracts.
 She has also supported organizations in leading through Organization Change and HR Transformation (becoming less tactical and more strategic) through centers of influence.
 Tia has worked across five states including international footprint in Europe/Middle East.
 She has specialized in strategic management, succession planning, employee relations, designing and delivering training programs, change management, performance management and high volume recruiting.
 Tia has also collaborated with leadership team on establishing process time (calendar year in advance), establish Talent Profiles, Assess Potential with organization definitions, library of resources to manage high potential and Korn Ferry Seven Sign Post to align with development goals.
 In today’s diverse workforce, Tia continues to collaborate with leadership on current HR trends that impact the present state of business.

-Chinyere is an experienced Youth Specialist with a demonstrated history of working in the government Human Services industry.
-Currently, she is a Mental and Behavioral Health Therapist for adolescents who have experienced significant trauma in their lives.
+Chinyere is a Mental and Behavioral Health Therapist for adolescents who have experienced significant trauma in their lives.
 In her spare time she serves as as Social Policy Committee Member for the League of Women Voters-Milwaukee Chapter, practices yoga and is working towards her certification as an instructor and loves reading.
 Highly Skilled in Nonprofit Organizations, Career Development, Customer Relations, and Youth Development, she holds a Master’s level education in Clinical Social Work combined with an education in Administrative/Policy level Social Work from the University of Wisconsin-Milwaukee.
 A Bachelor’s Degree in Social Work with a Minor in Human Development, and an emphasis in Child Welfare from the University of Wisconsin-Green Bay.
 Previous education includes an Associate Degree in Criminal Justice.
 Chinyere is excited and dedicated about putting forth effort to encourage the girls as they work to build self confidence, inner peace, self-love and resilience.